 Each single oxygen atom binds with odour-causing sulphur compounds, causing it to change form and precipitate out as a fine solid.
 This new sulphur compound can then be easily filtered out by running water through a softener or carbon filter.
 Problem solved.

 Injection pumps are available to add H2O2 to household water at any stage of the pumping process.
-Cost of the H2O2 amounts to less than $200 year for most households.
+Cost of the H2O2 amounts to $200 year for most households.
 If you’re using a trickle system, it makes most sense to treat the water on the primary side initially, as it comes into the storage tank.
 Hydrogen peroxide also kills microbes, keeping the water fresher while it sits in the tank.
 A water softener or whole-house carbon filter as part of the secondary side of the system offers a final level of treatment before water is delivered to your taps.
 You can see the hydrogen peroxide pump at our place in the photo above.

 I hope this article helps you solve well water problems at your house.
 Please consider helping me cover the cost of creating and publishing content like this.
 Click the “buy me a coffee” button below to make a contribution.
 Thank you very much!